Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

   pip install pandas numpy matplotlib seaborn networkx

 **Imported Libraries and Their Purpose**
-- pandas: For data manipulation and analysis.
+- `pandas`: For data manipulation and analysis.
-- numpy: For numerical computations.
+- `numpy`: For numerical computations.
-- os and sys: To handle file paths and system-level operations.
+- `os and sys`: To handle file paths and system-level operations.
-- seaborn: For statistical data visualization.
+- `seaborn`: For statistical data visualization.
-- matplotlib.pyplot: For creating plots and visualizations.
+- `matplotlib.pyplot`: For creating plots and visualizations.
-- networkx: For graph and network analysis.
+- `networkx`: For graph and network analysis.
-- datetime: To manage date and time-related data.
+- `datetime`: To manage date and time-related data.
-- matplotlib.cm: To handle color maps for visualizations.
+- `matplotlib.cm`: To handle color maps for visualizations.
-- matplotlib.backends.backend_pdf: To export visualizations to PDF files.
+- `matplotlib.backends.backend_pdf`: To export visualizations to PDF files.